aryapandit200408/FSMs_in_Verilog/FSM2.md

 For this purpose we employ one hot encoding scheme.
 Let the states be T1, T2, T3, T4 etc

 <b>Design:-</b>
-We seperate athe design into a Control Unit (FSM) and Logic Unit.
-The Control Unit (CU) shall control the FSM and the Logic Unit (LU) shall output the value of S = R[0] | R[3] into CU.
-The CU in-turn shall input the state T into LU.

 The Control Unit: